valkey-io/valkey-py/CONTRIBUTING.md

 ## The Development Environment

-Running `invoke devenv` installs the development dependencies specified in the dev_requirements.txt.
+Running `invoke devenv` installs the development dependencies specified in pyproject.toml.
 It starts all of the dockers used by this project, and leaves them running.
 These can be easily cleaned up with `invoke clean`.
 NOTE: it is assumed that the user running these tests, can execute docker and its various commands.